stve/negatives/README.md

 Negatives
 =========

+Note: I never released this as a gem, it's somewhat out of date at this point and needs a little TLC.
+I may eventually turn it into a real gem, until then, here it rests.

 ![Pyscho](https://github.com/spagalloco/negatives/raw/master/psycho.png)

 Negatives is a ruby library for quickly resolving image urls from link shorteners and image hosting services like yfrog and twitpic.